willfleetw/rusty_dns/docs/DNS_Documentation.md

 DNSKEY RR in the child zone, which implies communication between the child and parent zones.
 This communication is an operational matter not covered by this document.

+### DNSSEC RR Types Appearing at Zone Cuts

+DNSSEC introduced two new RR types that are unusual in that they can appear at the parental side of a zone cut.
+At the parental side of a zone cut (that is, at a delegation point), NSEC RRs are REQUIRED at the owner name.
+A DS RR could also be present if the zone being delegated is signed and seeks to have a chain of authentication to the parent zone.
+This is an exception to the original DNS specification [RFC-1034](https://ietf.org/rfc/rfc1034.txt), which states that only NS RRsets could appear at the parental side of a zone cut.
+These RRsets are authoritative for the parent when they appear at the parent side of a zone cut.

 # Glossary